Ruled Laguerre minimal surfaces: Introduction

 The aim is to study (discrete, see \cite{PGB:2010}, and continuous, see \cite{PGM:2009}) minimizers of geometric energies which are invariant under Laguerre transformations.
 The simplest energy of this type has been introduced by Blaschke \cite{blaschke:1924,blaschke:1925,blaschke:1929}.
 Using mean curvature $H$, Gaussian curvature $K$, and the surface area element $dA$ of an immersion $\mathbf{r}:\mathbb{R}^2\to \mathbb{R}^3$, it can be expressed as the surface integral

 Though the quantities $H,K,A$ used for the definition are not objects of Laguerre geometry, the functional $\Omega$ invariant under Laguerre transformations.
 An immersion $\mathbf{r}:\mathbb{R}^2\to \mathbb{R}^3$ with $K\ne0$, which is an extremal of the energy $\Omega$ with respect to compactly supported variations, is called a {\em Laguerre-minimal \textup{(}L-minimal\textup{)} surface}.
-A Euclidean minimal surface (besides a plane) is a particular case of such a surface.
+A Euclidean minimal surface (\mscomm{outside planar points}) is a particular case of such a surface.

 In 1842 Catalan proved that the only ruled Euclidean minimal surfaces are the plane and the helicoid.
 A surface is \emph{ruled}, if each point of the surface belongs to a line segment contained in the surface.
 One of the main purposes of this paper is to describe all ruled Laguerre minimal surfaces.